Officers Spinola Hospital Malta 1917 (Cotter collection).

 The casualties from operations in Gallipoli (25 Apr 1915–9 Jan 1916), and Salonica (Oct 1915–30 Sept 1918), were initially treated in Malta and Egypt.

-In 1917, however, submarine attacks on hospital ships made it unsafe to evacuate from Salonika and five General Hospitals, the 61st, 62nd, 63rd, 64th and 65th, mobilized in Malta for service in Salonika.
+In 1917, however, submarine attacks on hospital ships made it unsafe to evacuate from Salonica and five General Hospitals, the 61st, 62nd, 63rd, 64th and 65th, mobilized in Malta for service in Salonica.

 In June 1916, the medical personnel in Malta consisted of 165 medical officers, 403 nurses and 1,827 other ranks.

 In Aug 1916, 48 women doctors were sent to Malta.
 More lady doctors arrived in Nov 1916, bringing the total number of lady doctors employed in Malta during the Gallipoli and Salonica campaigns to 80.

 During the summer and autumn of 1916, many cases of dysentery which proved to be bacillary were admitted into Tigné hospital from Macedonia.

 The officers assigned to investigate and treat dysentery cases in Malta were: Capt J Speares RAMC; Surgeon Peter Paul Debono a civil surgeon attached to the RAMC; Capt Coleman RAMC and Capt Todd RAMC who both collected sera; Lt Col Price RAMC OC Mtarfa Hospital, where dysentery patients were also received and Lt Col O'Sullivan RAMC, Director of Laboratories at Malta.